 - Overall, the rate of discontinuation needs to be controlled by the person taking the medication

-Acute Withdrawal Syndrome.
-Rebound insomnia, electrical zaps, tremor, anxiety, depression, nausea, vomiting, dizziness, and seizures.
+- Acute: rebound insomnia, electrical zaps, tremor, anxiety, depression, nausea, vomiting, dizziness, seizures.

-Protracted Withdrawal Syndrome.
-Depression, anxiety, stress intolerance, food intolerance, pain syndrome, dysgeusia, parasomnia.
+- Protracted: Depression, anxiety, stress intolerance, food intolerance, pain syndrome, dysgeusia, parosmia

 - Benzodiazepine Receptor Agonist deprescribing guideline (published in Canadian Family Physician)